The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Exactly solvable models for all fundamental localization phases

-Fig.~\ref{fig:QPRaman}(b) illustrates the seven fundamental phases by varying the QP Zeeman potential $M_z$ and the chiral parameter $\eta$.
-These results are obtained by numerically diagonalizing the QP optical Raman lattice model in Eq.\eqref{eq:1DSOC} with $t_{\mathrm{so}}=0.8t_0$.
-We first examine two limiting cases: exact chiral symmetry ($\eta = 1$) and completely broken chiral symmetry ($\eta = 0$), followed by a discussion of the intermediate chiral parameter $\eta$.
-In the case of completely broken chiral symmerty $\eta=0$, corresponding to a purely spin-independent QP potential, the system exhibits extended and localized phases in the weak and strong quasiperiodic potential regimes, respectively.
-Here the energy transition points remaining outside the eigenstate spectrum and therefore the system maintains the pure phases.
-For the moderate QP potential regime, a coexisting phase (L+E) emerges, with MEs separating extended and localized states.
-This behavior can be understood as follows: in the absence of spin-orbit coupling ($t_{\mathrm{so}} = 0$), the model in Eq.\eqref{eq:1DSOC} describes two decoupled spin-up and spin-down QP chains with opposite energy spectra, where each chain hosts purely localized or extended phases.
-Then turning on the $t_{\rm so}$ couples the two chains, opening gaps within each and flattening the dispersion of original band states.
+Fig.~\ref{fig:QPRaman}(b) shows the phase diagram versus $M_z$ and $\eta$, which shows the presence of the seven fundamental phases.
+These results are first obtained by numerically diagonalizing the model in Eq.\eqref{eq:1DSOC} with $t_{\mathrm{so}}=0.8t_0$.
+We examine two limiting cases: exact chiral symmetry ($\eta = 1$) and complete chiral symmetry breaking ($\eta = 0$), followed by a discussion of the intermediate value of $\eta$.
+In the case of complete chiral symmetry breaking $\eta=0$, corresponding to a purely spin-independent QP potential, the system exhibits extended and localized phases in the weak and strong quasiperiodic potential regimes, respectively.
+In this case, the transition energies remain outside the eigenstate spectrum, preserving the pure phases.
+For the intermediate value of $\eta$, a coexisting phase (L+E) emerges, with MEs separating extended and localized states.
+This result can be understood as follows: in the absence of spin-flipped hopping ($t_{\mathrm{so}} = 0$), the model in Eq.\eqref{eq:1DSOC} describes two decoupled spin-up and spin-down QP chains with opposite energy spectra, where each chain hosts either purely localized or extended phases.
+Turning on $t_{\rm so}$ couples the two chains, opening gaps within each and flattening the dispersion of original band states.
 This coupling localizes part of states in the moderate potential regime, leading to the formation of MEs.
-On the other hand, in the chiral symmetry limit $\eta = 1$, which corresponds to purely QP Zeeman potential, distinct phases appear in the weak, moderate, and strong field regimes, corresponding to pure extended, pure critical, and pure localized phases, respectively.
-These results are consistent with the predictions of Theorem I (Sec.\ref{subsec:theoremI}) and previous studies\cite{wang2016b,wang2020b}.
+On the other hand, in the chiral symmetry limit $\eta = 1$, which corresponds to purely QP Zeeman potential, distinct phases appear in the weak, moderate, and strong field regimes, corresponding to pure extended, critical, and localized phases, respectively.
+These results are consistent with the predictions of Theorem I (Sec.\ref{subsec:theoremI}) and previous studies~\cite{wang2016b,wang2020b}.
 As indicated by theorem I and II, coexisting phases involving critical states (C+E, L+C, L+E+C) necessitate introducing generalized incommensurate zeros in matrix elements and breaking chiral symmetry.
 This corresponds to the presence of both spin-dependent and spin-independent QP potentials.
-Fig.~\ref{fig:QPRaman}(b) indicates that these phases exist in the range $\eta_c<\eta<1$, with $\eta_c\approx0.43$.
+Fig.~\ref{fig:QPRaman}(b) indicates that these phases occur for $\eta_c<\eta<1$, with $\eta_c\approx0.43$.